balanikaran/HacktoberfestGLAU/README.md

 # HacktoberfestGLAU
 A helper repository for GLAU Students to take part in hacktoberfest

+## Note:
+If any category or langauge is not found, please feel free to create one

 ## How To:

 1. Fork Repo on Web Page